Pea Ridge in Benton County, Arkansas — The American South (West South Central)

 Location.
 36° 27.242′ N, 94° 6.901′ W. Marker is in Pea Ridge, Arkansas, in Benton County.
-Marker is at the intersection of N. Curtis Avenue and E. Pickens Road, on the right when traveling north on N. Curtis Avenue.
+Memorial is at the intersection of N. Curtis Avenue and E. Pickens Road, on the right when traveling north on N. Curtis Avenue.
+Marker is at northeast corner of intersection.
 Touch for map.
-Marker is at northeast corner of intersection.
 Marker is in this post office area: Pea Ridge AR 72751, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 A Crisis in Command (approx. 3˝ miles away); Save the Cannon! (approx. 3˝ miles away); Stand to Your Posts! (approx. 3.6 miles away); A Fierce Tangle in Morgan's Woods (approx. 3.6 miles away); Two Armies Collide (approx. 3.6 miles away); A Village Full of Wounded Men (approx. 3.7 miles away); Leetown (approx. 3.7 miles away); Dunagin's Farm (approx. 4 miles away).